 Providers’ Council efforts include an Innovator Directory, an online compendium of human services innovators and social enterprises operating in Massachusetts.
-We also have our What a Great Idea!
-RFP in partnership with Boston College, which supports the growth of new innovations and social enterprises in our sector.

 About Social Innovation: